-"The organisational and economic consolidation of the existing collective farm sections, the resolution adds, and the establishment of such a cattle raising section (ranch) in each collective farm must become the primary task of the Party and Soviet organisations . . . energetic resistance must be offered to any attempt to undermine the collective farm cattle-raising sections, and to sell off the collective farm herd; and such attempts must be regarded as activity on the part of the class enemy directed against the collective farms."
+"The organizational and economic consolidation of the existing collective farm sections, and the establishment of such a cattle-raising section (ranch) in each collective farm, must become the primary task of the Party and Soviet organization . . . energetic resistance must be offered to any attempt to undermine the collective farm cattle-raising sections and to sell off the collective farm herd.
+Such attempts must be regarded as activity on the part of the class enemy directed against the collective farms."

-The slogan for practical activity must be: "Not a single collective farm without its cattle section."
+The slogans for practical activity must be:

-At the same time the Party is doing everything necessary to ensure that, as soon as possible, every collective farmer will have a cow in his or her private possession, so that within the next two years without fail EVERY collective farmer will possess a cow.
+"Not a single collective farm without its cattle section."
+At the same time the Party is doing everything necessary to ensure that as soon as possible every collective farmer will have a cow in his or her private possession, so that within the next two years without fail every collective farmer will possess a cow.